St John’s Co‑Cathedral Guide

 Even if you don’t normally prioritize churches, this is one of those places where artistry and history are impossible to ignore.

 St John’s is popular and runs on a real timetable, so it’s worth planning the practical details.
-Use these official basics as your starting point, then confirm on the cathedral site if you’re visiting around holidays.
+Use the official basics as your starting point, then confirm on the cathedral site if you’re visiting around holidays or peak periods.

 - Visiting hours (Mon–Sat): 09:00–16:45 (last admission 16:15)